VictorRafael006/VictorRafael006/README.md

 - 📚 I'm taking the Front-End (Favela Ware) cousut.

-- 🚀 Curious facts about me: I love listening to music and watching films.
+- 🚀 Curious facts about me: I love listening to music and doing sports

-- 💼 I work at Cidade Administrativa in the State General Ombudsman's Office. <a href="https://www.ouvidoriageral.mg.gov.br/" target="_blank"> Click here</a>.

-- 📊 I'm very communicative; I have ease in learning new things.
+- 📊 I have ease in learning new things.
 I love solving problems and I work very well in groups.

 <br><br>